eaxn/game-database/README.md

 - a desktop application (same reason as above)
 - a web server (just for api purposes)
 - a discord bot (same reason as above the web server)
+- a game launcher, which can launch games from Steam, Epic Games...

 ## Main game publisher platforms for this project
 - Steam